cilium/cilium/Documentation/concepts.rst

 running on the same cluster node to all bind to well known ports such ``80`` without causing any conflicts.

-The default behaviour of Cilium is to assign both an IPv6 and IPv4 address to every endpoint.
-However, this behaviour can be configured to only allocate an IPv6 address with the ``--disable-ipv4`` option.
+The default behavior of Cilium is to assign both an IPv6 and IPv4 address to every endpoint.
+However, this behavior can be configured to only allocate an IPv6 address with the ``--disable-ipv4`` option.
 If both an IPv6 and IPv4 address are assigned, either address can be used to reach the endpoint.
-The same behaviour will apply with regard to policy rules, load-balancing, etc. See :ref:`address_management` for more details.
+The same behavior will apply with regard to policy rules, load-balancing, etc. See :ref:`address_management` for more details.

 Identification